Department of Family Services

 newsletter graphicThe Volunteer Post Newsletter

 We have many wonderful volunteers and donors helping children and families in Fairfax County.
 Our Volunteer Post Newsletter provides a glimpse into the many ways to get involved in making a difference and supporting families in our community.
-Check out the July 2025 issue for fun BeFriend-A-Child Spring events, Body Safety’s impact, a volunteer spotlight, and a way to help foster care graduates.
+Check out the September 2025 issue for the launch of the Adopt-A-Family Holiday program, meet our new interns, and see what an incredible summer our programs had.

 newsletter graphicVolunteer Voices Newsletter